ledhcg/webhook-logger/README.md

 - Logs request method, headers, body, source, and path
 - Real-time display of webhook logs
 - Detailed view for each log entry
-- Automatic polling for new logs
+- Real-time updates with Supabase Realtime
 - Built with Next.js 15, TypeScript, and Supabase

 ## Setup